Aktuelles

 Prerequisites and admission to the degree programme

-Do I have to complete an internship before starting a UWI degree programme?
+Do I have to complete an internship before starting a degree at UWI?

-No. It is not compulsory to complete an internship before starting the degree programme.
-You can therefore apply for the Bachelor's degree programme UWI at the University of Oldenburg directly after graduating from high school.
-However, internships are of course always a great enrichment for your own life, so working in an environmentally relevant field definitely doesn't hurt.
+No. It is not compulsory to complete an internship before starting your degree.
+You can therefore apply for the UWI degree programme at the University of Oldenburg straight after your Abitur.
+However, internships are, of course, always a great asset to your personal development, so gaining experience in an environment-related field certainly won’t do any harm.

-Are there any preliminary courses/postgraduate courses before starting the degree programme?
+Are there any preparatory or foundation courses before the start of the degree programme?

-No. Some subjects at the university do offer preliminary courses in maths, physics and chemistry, but these are aimed at the respective subject students.
-The content goes beyond what is relevant for UWI first-semester students.
-The lectures in maths, chemistry and physics that you attend in the first and second semesters are basic lectures that do not require or presuppose any special prior knowledge and are specifically tailored to the requirements for UWIs.
-However, the first two semesters are a little easier if you have some previous knowledge of the above-mentioned subjects from your school days.
-A system of tutorials, exercises and learning centres should enable everyone to successfully complete the compulsory modules.
-A broad interest in all natural sciences is certainly helpful.
+No. Whilst some departments at the university do offer preparatory courses in maths, physics and chemistry, these are aimed at students of those respective subjects.
+The content goes beyond what is relevant for first-year UWI students.
+The lectures in maths, chemistry and physics that you attend in the first and second semesters are introductory courses which do not require or assume any specific prior knowledge, and their content is specifically tailored to the requirements of UWI students.
+However, the first two semesters are somewhat easier if you have some prior knowledge of the above-mentioned subjects from your school days.
+A system of exercises, tutorials and learning centres is designed to enable everyone to successfully complete the compulsory modules.
+A broad interest in all the natural sciences is certainly helpful in this regard.

 Yes, there is restricted admission, as the number of places is fixed (approx. 120).
-The NC for the respective year is only determined retrospectively from the A-level grades of the last admission round or successful application.
+The minimum entry grade (NC) for the respective year is only determined retrospectively based on the Abitur grades from the last round of admissions or successful applications.
 More information on this topic can be found here.

-Can I take the UWI Bachelor's degree programme as a distance learning course?
+Can I study the UWI Bachelor’s programme as a distance-learning course?

-No, the UWI degree programme can only be completed as a full-time course (or part-time study on proposal) at the university, where you must be present.
-This means that there is no option for distance learning in Oldenburg.
+No, the UWI degree programme can only be completed as a full-time course (or, upon proposal, as a part-time study) at the university, which requires attendance.
+This means that distance learning is not an option in Oldenburg.

-Can I study the Bachelor's degree programme in Environmental Sciences even if I have not taken the subjects Biology, Physics, Maths or Chemistry up to the Abitur or did not have excellent grades in these subjects?
-Is it possible to fill gaps through focussed learning?
+Can I study the Bachelor’s degree programme in Environmental Sciences even if I didn’t take Biology, Physics, Maths or Chemistry up to Abitur, or didn’t get top grades in these subjects?
+Is it possible to fill any gaps through focused study?

-No master has ever fallen from the sky who already knew everything at the start of their studies!
-The UWI degree programme teaches basic knowledge in all natural sciences (maths, physics, biology, chemistry) as well as environmental and geosciences, which means that school knowledge is briefly repeated and expanded at the beginning.
-The prior knowledge of first-year students is often very different.
+No one has ever been born a master who knew everything right from the start of their studies!
+The UWI degree programme covers basic knowledge in all the natural sciences (Maths, Physics, Biology, Chemistry) as well as the environmental and earth sciences, which means that school-level knowledge is briefly revised and expanded upon at the start.
+The prior knowledge of first-year students often varies greatly.
 We are well prepared to deal with this.
-However, the first two semesters are a little easier if you have some previous knowledge of the above subjects from your school days.
+However, the first two semesters are a little easier if you have some prior knowledge of the subjects mentioned above from your school days.

 Planning and studying